jmquigley/gadgets/docs/lib/breadcrumbs/Breadcrumbs.md

 ## API
 #### Events
-- `onSelect(name: string, uri: string)` - When an item is selected this callback is invoked.
+- `onSelection(name: string, uri: string)` - When an item is selected this callback is invoked.

 #### Styles